pippinbarr/v-r-4-99/process/curation.md

   * Genre of element (object, character, room, terrain, something else...)
   * Animation
   * Natural, fabricated
+* There are a lot.

 ## Exhibition logistics

 My plan here is to develop thoughts about how to position things in the space and why.

+* Flatness.
+One issue is that some objects kind of require a flat space to actually work on.
+If you have a city street grid, say, you can't just embed the whole thing deep into sand dunes and still feel like you're doing is credit?
+So do I create cubic-platforms that support something like that and allow it to live its best life?
+* Rooms.
+For interiors it may be necessary to build walls to enclose them depending on how they're implemented?
+I really loved my internal vision, at least, of walking into a kind of simple bunker and ending up in some beautiful room.
+* Lighting.
+Various things look like they have their own lighting settings and preferences (and even rendering pipelines).
+I can imagine trouble on that front.

 ### Didacts